 Dhul Hijjah, the last month of the Islamic calendar has three great rituals; Eid Ul–Adha, Takbir Tashriq and Qurbani.
-Here I will explain the Fiqh rulings and rationale behind them, as we re-tell the wonderful story of Ibrahim (Alayhi Salam) and the sacrifice of his son, this will help you fulfil your obligations of this great month.
+Here I will explain the Fiqh rulings and the rationale behind them, as we re-tell the wonderful story of Ibrahim (Alayhi Salam) and the sacrifice of his son, this will help you fulfil your obligations of this great month.

-The festival Eid Ul Adha is the most sacred, historical and faith reinvigorating occasion in the Muslim calendar.
+The festival Eid Ul Adha is the most sacred, historical and faith-reinvigorating occasion in the Muslim calendar.
 It is a time of intense spiritual activity as pilgrims are preparing to go to Makkah and there is a buzz in the Muslim community, whilst those who remain begin preparations for the Qurbani (the sacrifice of the animal).
 It is the time when the Imams and preachers extol the greatness of Ibrahim, the great-great-grandfather of the Prophet (peace be upon him), of whom the Prophet (peace be upon him) was so proud that he called the Muslims “Nation of Ibrahim”.

 This particular time of the year and the festival of Eid Ul Adha is a practical course in sacrifice.
 The life of Ibrahim is thoroughly studied and one can see how this great Prophet of Allah made every conceivable kind of sacrifice to fulfil the divine pleasure.
-He gave up his home, his family, his fond memories of the place of his birth, wandered in the desert and in the rough terrain of Palestine seeking to establish God’s way.
+He gave up his home, his family, and his fond memories of the place of his birth, and wandered in the desert and in the rough terrain of Palestine seeking to establish God’s way.
 When you read about the sacrifices of this great man you are bound to be inspired and enthused to do the same, one cannot fail to see the extent of devotion and love that Ibrahim had for his God.
 Who has the stomach to even think about sacrificing their own son?

 Eid Ul Adha